locoframework/loco-js/README.md

 App.Env.loco.getWire()
 ```

 The constructor takes an object whose many properties have been described in the *initialization* section, earlier.
-All methods are rather straightforward and self-explanatory, but you should pay attention to the `setToken` method.
-When `@token` is not null, it is automatically appended to the requests responsible for fetching notifications.
+All methods are rather straightforward and self-explanatory, but you should pay attention to the `setToken` one.
+When `@token` is not null, it is automatically appended to the requests that are responsible for fetching notifications.
 So it allows to fetch notifications assigned to given token.

-### Templates

-...

 ## Development